KaranSingh36752/MedHelp/README.md

-# LegalDoc-Translate-Query-Assistant
+# MedHelp

 ## Overview

-**LegalDoc-Translate-Query-Assistant** is a powerful AI-driven legal document processing tool designed to:
+**MedHelp - Assistant** is a powerful AI-driven Medical document processing tool designed to:

-- Translate legal case PDFs in any language to English.
+- Translate medical case PDFs in any language to English.
 - Store translated content as embeddings in Pinecone.
-- Provide a **RAG-based LLM assistant** to answer legal queries using Groq's LLM.
+- Provide a **RAG-based LLM assistant** to answer any medical queries using Groq's LLM.

 The application consists of:
 - **Backend**: A FastAPI server that handles translation, embedding storage, and query processing.